12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 Mobile devices now account for over half of the time spent on the internet and a 56% share of all web traffic.
 That’s why it’s crucial to shape the experience accordingly.

-12. Gather meaningful data for your ecommerce platform
+12. Gather meaningful data for your eCommerce platform

-From analyzing last year's successes and personalization, to A/B testing and optimizing your campaigns – data is the common denominator.
+From analyzing last year's successes and personalization to A/B testing and optimizing your campaigns – data is the common denominator.

 real time data